Introduction

 - (Optional step).
 Read this article, if you are planning to deploy packages to a server and schedule their execution later.

-In this section, we will learn how to configure and use SharePoint Online Connector in the API Source to upload files on SharePoint Online.
+In this section, you will configure the SharePoint Online Connector in API Source and use it to upload files to SharePoint Online.

-- Begin with opening Visual Studio and Creating a New Project.
+- Begin by opening Visual Studio and creating a new project.

 - Select Integration Service Project and in the new project window set the appropriate name and location for the project.
 Click OK.